 This is the most important component of a term life policy.
 Death benefit refers to the amount of money your beneficiary will receive in the event of your death.

-There are three main types of term life policies – level term, declining term, and annual renewable term.
+There are three main types of term life policies – level premium term, decreasing term, and annual renewable term.

 In this type of policy, the premium remains the same for the entire duration of the policy.
 You have to pay the exact same amount every month or every year, as long as the policy stays active.